Xilinx/Vitis_Libraries/hpc/docs/src/user_guide/L1/rtm_intr.rst

 1. Stencil2D
 --------------
 Template class **Stencil2D** provides the implementation of  *Equation (2) and (3)*, in which function **laplacian** realizes the *Equation (2)* and function **propagate** realizes the *Equation (3)*.
-The **laplacian** function (also called stencil in *Figure 1*) applies line buffers and shifting registers to achieve high spatial parallism.
+The **laplacian** function (also called stencil in *Figure 1*) applies line buffers and shifting registers to achieve high spatial parallelism.
-By assigning a value e.g. 2 to the template variable *t_nPE*, the HLS will synthesize a compute IP with the ability to compute the laplacian operation for 2 grid points in one clock cycle.
+By assigning a value, for example, 2 to the template variable *t_nPE*, the HLS synthesizes a compute IP with the ability to compute the laplacian operation for two grid points in one clock cycle.
 The **propagate** function (also called time upate in *Figure 1*) processes multiple data streams in parallel to compute multiple data points of the next wavefield simultaneously.

-2. RTM2D
+1. RTM2D
 ---------
 Template class **RTM2D** provides the implementation of time step iteration in 2D-RTM.
 In this class, function **forward** emulates a single time step in the forward propagation path, function **backword** emulates a single time step in the backward propagation path.
 The boundary condition adopted here is Hybrid Boudary Condition (HBC).